emmaschuepfer/ai-bible/README.md

 ## Requirements
 [Tensorflow 1.2](http://www.tensorflow.org) or higher

-hint: use anaconda to set up a tensorflow environment which you can activate up to your needs.
+It's a good idea to use anaconda to set up a tensorflow environment which you can activate up to your needs.

 ## Dataset
 The bible dataset includes the whole bible as plain .txt file.